Thanks to many generous donors, this project has now been fully funded. Thank you! We will report back as soon as

 It is now 8 years since Shugsep Nunnery, home to about 85 nuns, was completed.
 Some substantial maintenance work needs to be done, particularly an urgent problem with the floor of the main temple.

-A further inspection shows that the situation with the remaining floor and its supports is urgent.
-It must be addressed before the infestation spreads.
-The underfloor needs to be fumigated and the new wood treated with insecticide before re-installing.
+A further inspection showed that the situation with the remaining floor and its supports was urgent and had to be addressed before the infestation spread.
+The underfloor needed to be fumigated and the new wood treated with insecticide before re-installing.

 Initially, the nuns at Shugsep nunnery were hoping that they could just replace the damaged central section.
-However, it is clear that the infestation has spread across the entire temple floor.
-The whole floor needs to be taken up and repaired.
+However, it became clear that the infestation had spread across the entire temple floor.
+The whole floor needed to be taken up and repaired.

 Thank you for your help to repair the Shugsep temple floor.